 - Name your own feelings as being angry or upset and then demonstrate taking a breath to calm yourself down.
 This is HUGE for demonstrating self-awareness and encouraging it in others.

-Ball Breath (with Hoberman sphere):
+Ball Breathing (with Hoberman sphere):

 It’s important to start teaching about how our body expands and contracts with an inhale and exhale.
 Use a Hoberman sphere to show this super effectively.
+When the ball expands, inhale deeply, when the ball contracts, exhale slowly.

 If all the kiddos can’t take turns using the ball itself, teach them to pretend they have their own ball made out of their hands: